gracechen218/R4CRF/README.md

 # R4CRF

-R4CRF is a lightweight R-based demo project that showcases how to create clinical trial tables in RTF format using the [`r2rtf`](https://github.com/phuse-org/r2rtf) package.
+R4CRF is a lightweight R-based demo project that created by Grace Chen to showcases how to create clinical trial tables in RTF format using the [`r2rtf`](https://github.com/phuse-org/r2rtf) package.
 The goal is to provide a reproducible and easy-to-follow example for generating demographic tables commonly used in clinical research.

 ## Files